johnny555/st3215_microros/README.md

 Use platform.io to compile and upload to your ESP-32 chip.

-## Config platform.io for you system.
+## Config platformio.ini for you system.

-Open `platform.io` and look at the build flags.
+Open `platformio.ini` and look at the build flags.
 We need to modify these to suit your robot.

 Change the JOINT_IDS to reflect what motor ids are in the joints of your arm.
 Note that you need to get the order the same as the joint names list above.

-Make sure to set your WIFI SSID and password in `platform.io`, as well as the ip address of your agent computer.
+Make sure to set your WIFI SSID and password in `platformio.ini`, as well as the ip address of your agent computer.

 ## Run Micro Ros Agent